Benjamin F. Tracy: Biography

 On March 5, 1889, Tracy was nominated by President Benjamin Harrison to become Secretary of the Navy and was confirmed by the Senate in a ten-minute session without objection.
 He formally took office on March 6.

 On February 3, 1890, Tracy's wife and younger daughter died in a fire at their residence in Washington, D.C.
 His wife, Belinda, died by falling out a window in an attempt to escape the building, and his daughter, Mary, died from smoke inhalation.
 Tracy himself lost consciousness due to the smoke but was rescued by Chief Joseph Parris of the D.C.
 Fire Department.
-The secretary's elder daughter, Emma, and his granddaughter, Alice, sustained injuries from jumping out a window, but both survived.
+The secretary's elder daughter, Emma (Mrs. Ferdinand Suydam Wilmerding), and his granddaughter, Alice Wilmerding, sustained injuries from jumping out a window, but both survived.
 After regaining consciousness some time later, Tracy learned of the deaths of his loved ones from President Harrison.
 A funeral was held at the White House several days later, and the bodies of the dead were buried in Rock Creek Cemetery.
 Following a brief period of mourning, during which he received many messages of condolences from heads of state and other prominent individuals, Tracy returned to his official duties.

 Tracy was noted for his role in the creation of the "New Navy", a major reform of the service, which had fallen into obsolescence after the Civil War.
 Like President Harrison, he supported a naval strategy focused more on offense, rather than on coastal defense and commerce raiding.
 A major ally in this effort was naval theorist Captain Alfred Thayer Mahan, who had served as a professor at the new Naval War College (founded 1884).
 In 1890, Mahan published his major work, The Influence of Sea Power upon History, 1660–1783—a book that achieved an international readership.
 Drawing on historical examples, Mahan supported the construction of a "blue-water Navy" that could do battle on the high seas.